-If you are accused of domestic violence in Oakland County, please do not hesitate to call LEWIS & DICKSTEIN, P.L.L.C. and request a free consultation with a member of our domestic violence defense team at (248) 263-6800 or complete a Request for Assistance Form and an attorney will promptly contact you.
+If you are accused of domestic violence in Oakland County, please do not hesitate to call LEWIS & DICKSTEIN, P.L.L.C., and request a free consultation with a member of our domestic violence defense team.
 The Domestic Violence Defense Firm, LEWIS & DICKSTEIN, P.L.L.C., practices domestic violence defense law in Oakland County, Macomb County, Washtenaw County, Livingston County, Wayne County and throughout the State of Michigan.

 Victims Cannot Drop Criminal Charges